SierraTecnologia/Facilitador/docs/inspiracao/laravel-attributes.md

 #### `Facilitador\Support\Support\RelationBuilder`

 This class creates the Eloquent relations to the attribute values based on their type.
 If they are multi-valued, it will provide a `hasMany` relation, otherwise just a `hasOne`.
 This class creates closures that return this kind of relations and may be called straight from the entity model.
-These closures are stored in `$entityAttributeRelations` property in the `\Facilitador\Attributes\Traits\Attributable` trait.
+These closures are stored in `$entityAttributeRelations` property in the `\Facilitador\Support\Traits\Attributable` trait.

 ## Installation